 To provide flexibility for Christians working in the United States and around the world, Johnson University offers an applicable, achievable, and affordable Master of Arts degree in Intercultural Studies from an accredited university.
 Students in this program are not required to make campus visits but have access to many online academic resources and tools.
 Enhancing the intercultural focus, the program curriculum also emphasizes intercultural development within individuals, families, and faith communities.

 When students complete this program, they will be able to do the following:

-For a comprehensive list regarding program goals and objectives, see the catalog.
+For a comprehensive list regarding student learning outcomes, see the catalog.